Weight Loss Surgery and Longevity

 All-cause mortality is an epidemiological term referring to death from any cause, which is a very broad category.
 Even though death can be random, numerous longitudinal studies have shown that certain causes of death are linked to particular behaviors or lifestyles.

-Obesity, for example, is a risk factor for all-cause mortality because it makes an individual more susceptible to various conditions that can lead to premature death.
+Obesity, for example, is a risk factor it makes an individual more susceptible to various conditions that can lead to premature death.
 In fact, 20 long term studies on obesity in the PLOS Medicine journal found that people who are obese lose at least six and a half years off of their lives on average.
 Why?

 Obesity is comorbid with numerous other serious health conditions like heart disease, colon cancer, and diabetes.
 This means that obese people are statistically more likely to have these conditions and die from them than people who are at a healthy weight.
 According to the World Health Organization, obesity is the fifth leading risk for global death, contributing to the deaths of at least 2.8 million adults each year.